-Electrostatic When working inside the Power1401 take precautions against static electricity.
-The case is connected to mains earth via the power cable; earth yourself to the case, preferably via a wrist strap.
+Electrostatic precautions when working inside the Power1401 take precautions against static electricity.
+The case is connected to mains earth via the power cable.
+Earth yourself to the case, preferably via a wrist strap.
 Cleaning the Power1401 The Power1401 needs periodical cleaning to remain in good condition.
 Before cleaning, remove power and all cables from the Power1401.

 The exteriors of the Power1401 case and the power supply should be cleaned annually to remove deposits of foreign matter, with a soft cloth moistened with a mild detergent solution.
 Avoid spilling drops of water or any other liquid on the Power1401.
-Note: this product is not designed to withstand aggressive or caustic cleansing products.
+Note: this product is not designed to withstand aggressive or caustic cleansing products, nor is it proof against ingress of liquids.